Prabowo Subianto: Economy

+In September 2025, Subianto and Canadian Prime Minister Mark Carney signed in Ottawa the first bilateral free trade agreement between Canada and an ASEAN member state.

 Prabowo's economic policy declares a return to a national-capitalist model grounded in the belief that the liberal free-market era has failed to deliver equitable development.
-At the 2025 St. Petersburg International Economic Forum he asserted that “for the past 30 years, we have seen neoliberal and free-market thinking dominate … and yet many Indonesians have not enjoyed equal opportunity.”
+At the 2025 St. Petersburg International Economic Forum he asserted that "for the past 30 years, we have seen neoliberal and free-market thinking dominate … and yet many Indonesians have not enjoyed equal opportunity."
 Accordingly his administration pursues four strategic priorities such as food self-sufficiency, energy self-sufficiency, education quality improvement, and accelerated industrialisation, and mandates that natural-resource wealth must first benefit the people.
 In pursuit of those ends his government has launched large-scale populist spending programmes (such as the free nutritious meals scheme and rice-aid and electricity-discount policies) while simultaneously ordering a budget-efficiency sweep: a January 2025 presidential instruction cut Rp 306.6 trillion of spending to redirect funds into social programmes.
-To complement this, his government has shifted the revenue-mobilisation paradigm: the 2026 draft budget sets a growth target of 5.4 % (with a long-term aspiration of 8 %) and projects a deficit cap of ~2.5 % of GDP, emphasising better tax-to-GDP ratio rather than raw debt expansion.
+To complement this, his government has shifted the revenue-mobilisation paradigm: the 2026 draft budget sets a growth target of 5.4% (with a long-term aspiration of 8%) and projects a deficit cap of ~2.5% of GDP, emphasising better tax-to-GDP ratio rather than raw debt expansion.

-Prabowo Subianto’s decision to appoint Purbaya Yudhi Sadewa as Minister of Finance on 8 September 2025 signaled a change in economic policymaking, a departure from the fiscal-orthodoxy of his predecessor Sri Mulyani Indrawati.
-Whereas under Sri Mulyani the dominant paradigm emphasised stringent deficit-control, broad-based tax reform and market-friendly discipline, Purbaya has publicly advocated for a “liquidity-first” posture and a strong pro-growth thrust.
+Prabowo Subianto's decision to appoint Purbaya Yudhi Sadewa as Minister of Finance on 8 September 2025 signalled a change in economic policymaking, a departure from the fiscal-orthodoxy of his predecessor Sri Mulyani Indrawati.
+Whereas under Sri Mulyani the dominant paradigm emphasised stringent deficit-control, broad-based tax reform and market-friendly discipline, Purbaya has publicly advocated for a "liquidity-first" posture and a strong pro-growth thrust.
 In his first week, Purbaya redirected roughly Rp 200 trillion from idle government funds at the central bank into commercial banks as a measure to invigorate lending and consumption.
-He also stressed greater emphasis on domestic investment, real-sector productivity and boosting household purchasing power, within the broader political vision of Prabowo’s “national-capitalist” economic doctrine.
-He also publicly stated that “there will be no major tax-rate increases” until Indonesia’s economy grows at least 6 %.
+He also stressed greater emphasis on domestic investment, real-sector productivity and boosting household purchasing power, within the broader political vision of Prabowo's "national-capitalist" economic doctrine.
+He also stated that "there will be no major tax-rate increases" until Indonesia's economy grows at least 6%.